rtk-rnjn/Parrot/README.md

-# <i>IMPORTANT: THE BOT IS CURRENTLY OFFLINE AS I DON'T HAVE MONEY TO HOST THE BOT.
-SOONER OR LATER I WILL HOST THE BOT</i>

 # Parrot Discord Bot

 *Imagine a Discord bot with Mini Ticket System, Moderation tools for admins and lots of fun commands for the users.
 And International Global Chat.*